notawakestudio/NUSConnect/docs/DeveloperGuide.md

 ### Login Functionality

 Login is done with [next-auth](https://next-auth.js.org) and has the following providers implemented: GitHub and Google.
-To check if someone is signed in, the useSession() hook is implemted and to save the state between pages, `Provider` from next-auth/client is implemented.
+To check if someone is signed in, the useSession() hook is implemented and to save the state between pages, `Provider` from next-auth/client is implemented.
 If the application is ready for deployment, change the `NEXTAUTH_URL` in .env to the canonical URL of the website.

 ## **Glossary**